 The Gasket ID (inside diameter) is normally made slightly smaller than the flange ID.
 While installing ensure that the gasket is properly centered over the bore.
 It will prevent the build-up of foreign material between the flange faces during pigging.

 Single washer insulating sets are recommended for underground flanges.
 This should be installed on the unprotected side of the flange, which will provide cathodic protection for the studs as well as nuts.
 For above-ground flanges, It is suggested to use Double washers for ease in testing.

 The use of alignment pins is always suggested that will ensure proper alignment of flanges and gasket.
 The size of each Pin shall be a minimum of 3/32″ (2.38 mm) larger than the bolt.

 A diagram showing a recommended bolt tightening sequence is normally supplied with each insulating gasket set.

 Common vendors who manufacture and supply insulating gaskets are

 - Advance Products and Systems

-Information for Ordering
+Information needed for Ordering Flange Insulating Kits

 To order an insulating gasket kit, the following information needs to be provided: